smartcontractresearchforum/docs/en/content_how_to_get_compensated_for_work.md

 # How to Get Compensated for Work

-The [Smart Contract Research Forum](smartcontractresearch.org) (SCRF) has created “How to Get Compensated for Work” for individuals to learn about SCRF’s payment system.
+The [Smart Contract Research Forum](smartcontractresearch.org) (SCRF) has created "How to Get Compensated for Work" for individuals to learn about SCRF’s payment system.

 ## Overview